The senior-studio alternative to Toptal

 It depends on what you actually need.
 If you need to staff a single vetted senior contractor into a team you already manage, networks like Toptal, Arc, Gun.io, or Lemon.io fit.
 If you need an outcome - a shipped MVP, SaaS, or web app - without managing engineers yourself, a managed studio like Codivox is the better model: a senior team that owns delivery end to end at a fixed scope.

-How is Codivox different from Toptal or Upwork?
+How is Codivox different from Toptal?

 Do you use AI to build, like vibe coding?